espimyte/eyecrypt/README.md

 Of course, I was estatic about the result.
 I wanted to see more!

-Unfortunately, performing this process for each image was rather tedius, and I sought a tool online that could perform this for me.
+Unfortunately, performing this process for each image was rather tedious and I was very lazy.
+So, I sought a tool online that could perform this for me, to no success.

-Unfortunately, I couldn't find one.

 In addition, there was the issue of different file types.
 Injecting a BMP header will not work for images that are not BMP.
 That means either injecting a different header for each image type, or converting each image to BMP.

 Another process that, while simple, can add up to be very tedious over several images.